Skip to content

 Spread betting on stocks: spot vs forwards vs options

-Most people spread bet on shares using the spot (cash) market – sometimes known as the undated market.
-This uses the real-time trading price of stocks and has low spreads, meaning it’s a frequent choice for day traders.
+Most people spread bet on shares using the cash market – sometimes known as the spot market.
+This has low spreads, meaning it’s a frequent choice for day traders.

 Another alternative can be forwards – sometimes known as futures – which can be kept open longer as they have no overnight fees.
 Futures are common among traders that use long-term strategies, but you should note that they have larger spreads.